 Fishery Improvements Overview

 The Iowa Department of Natural Resources, Polk County Conservation Board, and Central Iowa Anglers are working to enhance the fishery at Easter Lake.
 These exciting improvements include shoreline stabilization and deepening, removal of excess sediment, and construction of an in-lake silt pond.
 A fish rearing pond was constructed near the lake to rear Walleye fingerlings for Easter Lake.

-Fish Common to Easter Lake include Black Crappie, Largemouth Bass, Bluegill, Channel Catfish, and Walley.
+Fish Common to Easter Lake include: Walleye, Channel Catfish, Bluegill, Large Mouth Bass, and Black Crappie.
 Click each photo to learn more.
-Photos courtesy of the Iowa Department of Natural Resources.
+Photos courtesy of the Iowa Department of Natural Resources